MetaCell/cloud-harness/README.md

 <img src="https://github.com/MetaCell/cloud-harness/blob/develop/cloudharness.png?raw=true" alt="drawing" width="200"/>
 </p>

-# CloudHarness
-CloudHarness is a base infrastructure facilitator for micro-service based applications deployed on Kubernetes.
+CloudHarness is a base infrastructure facilitator for microservice based applications deployed on Kubernetes.
+Can scaffold and maintain your cloud solution on top of Cloudharness without writing Kubernetes templates, with in place common utilities and applications already configured for you.

-What building your cluster application with CloudHarness gives to you:
+What building your cloud solution with CloudHarness gives to you:
-* Common framework and utilities to develop and deploy micro-service application
+- Common framework and utilities to develop and deploy micro-service application
-  * REST-API scaffolding building based on OpenApi (Python-Flask)
-  * Helm chart automatic generation
+  - Helm chart automatic generation
+    - deployments
+    - services
+    - ingress configuration
+    - databases
+    - backup cron jobs
+    - access gatekeepers configuration
+    - secrets
+    - templated config maps from files
+    - secrets
   * Automatic build and push of images
+  * REST-API scaffolding building based on OpenApi
-  * Continuous deployment script generation (Codefresh)
+  * Continuous deployment script generation
+  * Debug backend applications running on Kubernetes
+  * Python cluster access utilities
 * Prebuilt support applications and shared library to:
   * Log in and user management - based on Keycloak
   * Submit batch and asynchronous workflows - based on Argo
-  * Orchestrate Micro-services - based on Kafka
+  * Orchestrate microservices - based on Kafka
+  * Assign compute workspaces to users - based Jupyterhub

-## Why CloudHarness?
+# Why CloudHarness?

-The micro-service architecture is a great to get code separation and flexible development, but may not be of easy implementation, especially for small development teams/projects.
+The microservice architecture is a great to get code separation and flexible development, but may not be of easy implementation, especially for small development teams/projects.
 In particular, these questions may rise:
  - How do I create a deployment for my microservices?
  - How do I orchestrate my microservices?